Would you like to create a custom single attachments template in WordPress?

 Which Template Is Used for an Attachments Page?

-attachment.php to control the appearance of your attachments pages.
+attachment.php to control the appearance of your attachment pages.
 However, you can also create different templates for each file type that can be uploaded to your site.

 For example, a template file named